 On a recent trip, I discovered that my favorite thing about the resort is how it blends right into the gardens.
-The garden opened in 1999 and Moonstone Hotel Properties didn’t add their hotel concession until 2006, but the execution is seamless.
-At times I sort of forgot we were still at the resort and not in the garden.
+The garden opened in 1999, and Moonstone Hotel Properties didn’t add their hotel concession until 2006, but the execution is seamless.
+Sometimes I sort of forgot we were still at the resort and not in the garden.

 One-story cottages spread out over the 11-acre Oregon Garden Resort.
 Our one-room, pet-friendly cottage had a back private patio and super comfortable bed.
-There’s a pool, hot tub, spa, restaurant and lots of indoor and outdoor event space.
+There’s a pool, hot tub, spa, restaurant and many indoor and outdoor event spaces.
 The wedding green accommodates 200 people, while the garden green has space for 2,000!

 The Oregon Gardens at Oregon Garden Resort

-We visited in July, when the Oregon Garden was at its hottest.
-The afternoon when we arrived was so bright we had to squint at the flowers, which looked gorgeous despite the heat.
+We visited in July when the Oregon Garden was at its hottest.
+The afternoon we arrived was so bright we had to squint at the flowers, which looked gorgeous despite the heat.

-The garden itself is a collection of 20 different theme gardens that have been added over the years, with more to come in the future.
+The garden is a collection of 20 different theme gardens that have been added over the years, with more to come.
 The Amazing Water Garden was very green, with a bridge and waterfall.

 The Oregon Garden is a big art supporter, blending art with flowers year-round.
 But during summer, they add even more art with a special event called Art in the Garden.
 This year, seven Oregon-based artists were featured.